Dist Admin Seals 24 Shops Over SOPs Violation - UrduPoint

 Dist Admin Seals 24 Shops Over SOPs Violation

-The city district administration sealed 24 shops, stores, marriage halls, petrol machines and imposed Rs 50,000 fine on violation of coronavirus related Standard Operating Procedures (SOPs) here on Saturday

-LAHORE, (UrduPoint / Pakistan Point News - 20th Feb, 2021 ) :The city district administration sealed 24 shops, stores, marriage halls, petrol machines and imposed Rs 50,000 fine on violation of coronavirus related Standard Operating Procedures (SOPs) here on Saturday.
+LAHORE, (UrduPoint / Pakistan Point News - 21st Feb, 2021 ) :The city district administration sealed 24 shops, stores, marriage halls and imposed fine on violation of coronavirus related Standard Operating Procedures (SOPs) here on Sunday.

-According to a spokesperson for the District administration, Assistant Commissioner (AC) Cantt Zoha Shakir sealed 6 shops in Cantt area and imposed Rs 20,000 fine for overcharging and Rs 10,000 for SOPs violation.
+According to a spokesperson for the district administration, Assistant Commissioner (AC) Shalimar Mansoor Ahmed Qazi sealed seven shops and a farmhouse in his jurisdiction.

-Assistant Commissioner (City) Faizan Ahmed sealed 18 shops, mini petrol machines in his area and imposed Rs 20,000 fine for violations.
+AC Model Town Zeeshan Ranjha sealed ten shops in Model town area while AC City Fizan Ahmed sealed six shops in his jurisdiction.

 The teams inspected public and private transport vehicles and issued warnings to transporters and drivers to follow coronavirus SOPs strictly.